xeroblaze0/xeroblaze0.github.io/_posts/2025-10-22-planes-trains-autos.markdown

 <br>

-If I were to develop this further, it absolutely would start with incorportating more real-time information into the map, and acutally display it as real, moving information, as opposed to fetching and displaying once.
-One other feature I'd include is the ability to change map backgrounds; the aerial view can be noisy.
+If I were to develop this further, the first step would be to incorporate more real-time data and find a way to display it dynamically, rather than as a static snapshot.
+But for now, it's a satisfying solution to my original problem, and a great learning experience in the world of APIs, data visualization, and the power of AI-assisted coding.

 ## Follow-up